-Academic Probation: A student who has an F or U final grade in any course taken during the quarter, or a quarterly grade point average lower than 2.25, or enrolled in any re-examination or remediation program during the quarter.
+Academic Probation: A student who has an F or U final grade in any course taken during the quarter or a quarterly grade point average lower than 2.30.

-Academic Jeopardy: A student who has a cumulative grade point average lower than 2.25 or who qualifies for Academic Probation in two consecutive quarters.
+Academic Jeopardy: A student who has a cumulative grade point average lower than 2.30, or who qualifies for Academic Probation in two consecutive quarters, or who has been identified by the Student Promotions Committee as a student at increased academic risk.
+Students otherwise qualifying for academic dismissal who are permitted to remain enrolled are typically returned to the program in an Academic Jeopardy status.